 - Refugees are recognised as valuable and important contributors to their local communities and the UK economy.

 We are the only national membership network focused exclusively on solving the challenges surrounding refugee employment in the UK.

 We are the only network with a broad membership representation across the third sector, government, local authority and private businesses across the UK’s biggest industries including retail, care and hospitality.

-We share many of the same passions and values as other refugee agencies - and see our contribution to the wider refugee movement through the meaningful integration of refugees into local and national economies via the workforce.
+We share many of the same passions and values as other refugee agencies.
+We see our contribution to the wider refugee movement through the meaningful integration of refugees into local and national economies via the workforce.

 What UNCHR said about REN